Amar Kudin

-Amar Kudin (born 9 August 1992) is an Italian rugby union player who plays as a Hooker.
-He currently competes for Fiamme Oro in the Top12.
+Amar Kudin (9 August 1992 – 18 November 2024) was a Croatian-born Italian rugby union player and police officer, who played as a hooker.
+He competed for Fiamme Oro in the Top12.

 Born in Croatia, Kudin moved to Italy at a young age, spending most of his time at local rugby youths.
 Amar spent a couple years with Treviso Youth before joining Rugby San Dona on a professional contract.
 After a few successful seasons, he returned to his old club after Treviso's clearing out of half the team.
 In 2014–15 Pro12 season, he played for Benetton.

-In 2011, Kudin was named in the Italy Under 20 squad.
+In 2011, Kudin was named to the Italy Under 20 squad.